-With the exception of additional residential units and garden suites, all applications for additional accessory farm dwellings dwelling units shall, in the opinion of the Area Council, satisfy the following criteria:
+Applications for additional dwelling units shall, in the opinion of the Area Council, satisfy the following criteria:

 - the type of the farm warrants the need for an additional dwelling unit in terms of requiring close proximity for farm personnel for the farm operations; - the size and scale of the farm unit in terms of land area and livestock or poultry currently warrants the need for an additional dwelling unit; - the size of the farm parcel is in keeping with the policies of Section 3.1 of the Official Plan and the provisions of the Zoning By-Law of the Area Municipality; and - the number of existing farm-related dwellings already on the farm unit cannot adequately serve the needs of the farm operation. - the principal farm dwelling unit is occupied by the farmer, a retired farmer or hired help or family members directly involved with the farming activity; - the additional dwelling unit is demonstrated to be necessary for hired help or family members directly involved with the farming activity or is required for farm retirees; - an adequate supply of water and sanitary waste disposal system are provided to the satisfaction of the Oxford County Board of Health; and - the location of the proposed additional farm dwelling is in conformity with the policies of Section 3.2, Environmental Resource Policies.